Ethan-Ferrara/COP2839-Week_1/README.md

 There's no difference in code nor functionality between the two so I just uploaded the one (If you needed multiple, sorry!)

 I'm sure you know about this though and don't really care, though just in case I figured I'd put up a README.

+Also to everyone who's here out of curiosity, uh, hi.
+Don't expect this to stay public for long.